G-symmetric spectra, semistability and the multiplicative norm: Introduction

-\begin{thmx}[Model structures, Theorems \ref{theo:flatmod}, \ref{theo:projmod}, \ref{theo:gquillen} and \ref{theo:gquillenmandell}] For every finite group $G$ and every $G$-set universe $\U$ there exists a model structure on $G$-symmetric spectra of spaces and simplicial sets, which is Quillen equivalent to the $G$-orthogonal spectra of \cite{MM02} formed with respect to the $G$-representation universe $\R[\U]$.
-If $\U$ is an infinite disjoint union of orbits $G/N$ for a normal subgroup $N$ of $G$, the model structure is also Quillen equivalent to the $G\Sigma_{G/N}$-spectra of \cite{Man04}. \end{thmx} The central notion is that of a $G^{\U}$-stable equivalence (Definition \ref{def:gomega}), whose description is more complicated than in the orthogonal case.
-We will say more about this below in the paragraph on semistability.
-Around these $G^{\U}$-stable equivalences we construct two kinds of model structures, which are useful for different purposes.
-The first one, called $G^{\U}$-projective, is an equivariant generalization of the stable model structure in \cite{HSS00} and analogous both to the stable model structures on $G$-orthogonal spectra constructed in \cite{MM02} and the stable model structure on Mandell's equivariant symmetric spectra in \cite{Man04}.
-The second, called $G^{\U}$-flat, is an equivariant generalization of the flat model structure on non-equivariant symmetric spectra constructed in \cite{Shi04} and the analog of the model structures of \cite{Sto11} on $G$-orthogonal spectra.
-The flat model structure has a lot more cofibrant objects than the projective one and the advantage that the cofibrations do not depend on the $G$-set universe $\U$.
-Furthermore, a map of $G$-symmetric spectra of simplicial sets is a $G$-flat cofibration if and only if it is a non-equivariant flat cofibration.
-We also construct positive versions of these model structures, which are used to obtain model structures on commutative $G$-symmetric ring spectra in Section \ref{sec:monoidal}.
-As it is standard for model structures on categories of spectra, in all cases we first construct a suitable level model structure (Section \ref{sec:glev}) which we then left Bousfield localize at the class of $G^{\U}$-stable equivalences.
+The central notion for these model structures is that of a $G^{\U}$-stable equivalence (Definition \ref{def:gomega}), whose description is more complicated than in the orthogonal case.
+This is due to the phenomenon of semistability, which we say more about below.
+Around these $G^{\U}$-stable equivalences we construct two kinds of model structures, a projective one generalizing the stable model structure in \cite{HSS00} and analogous to the one on $G$-orthogonal spectra constructed in \cite{MM02}; and a flat one, which is an equivariant generalization of the one constructed in \cite{Shi04} and the analog of the model structures of \cite{Sto11} on $G$-orthogonal spectra.
+The flat cofibrations do not depend on $\U$, for symmetric spectra of simplicial sets they are just the morphisms which are non-equivariant flat cofibrations if one forgets the $G$-action.
+In Section \ref{sec:derived} we explain how these model structures can be used to derive change of universe, change of groups, fixed point and orbit functors.